-As I am writing this I feel like an unsuccessful escape artist.
-I am unsure what I am escaping from, but I am deeply curious what happens if I stop running.
+As I am writing this, I feel like an unsuccessful escape artist.
+I am unsure of what I am escaping from, but I am deeply curious about what happens if I stop running.

-I think there are two big driving forces that shape behavior like nothing else.
-Anticipated pleasure, and fear of pain.
+I think two big driving forces shape behaviour like nothing else.
+Anticipated pleasure and the fear of pain.

-We repeat what is rewarded, and we avoid what is punished.
-Basic behavior psychology.
+We repeat what is rewarded, and we avoid what is punished—basic behaviour psychology.

-FOMO is for being motivated by anticipated joy of experiencing something new.
+FOMO is being motivated by the anticipated joy of experiencing something new.

 FOMO is being motivated by fear.
 FOMO means that you are motivated by being afraid of not experiencing something new.